Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 If he had been raised with the idea that not being promiscuous was good for him, then he wouldn't be jealous of all these people saying how much they're getting every day and night.

-But you can't that's just so old fashioned and unrealistic.
+But you can't, that's just so old-fashioned and unrealistic.

-But his only point was if he'd had a couple of parents who said, you know, son, you're gonna be better off in the long run.
+His only point was if he'd had a couple of parents that said, you know, son, you're going to be better off in the long run.

 Maybe he wouldn't have gone off the deep end.